ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

   import A

-The splice modifier indicates to the compiler that identifiers imported from the module can **only** be used inside top-level splices (1).
-When the extension is enabled, imports without the splice modifier are not available to be used in top-level splices (2).
+The splice modifier indicates to the compiler that module B is only used at compile time and hence the imports can **only** be used inside top-level splices (1).
+When the extension is enabled, imports without the splice modifier are only available at runtime and therefore not available to be used in top-level splices (2).
-Therefore, in this example, identifiers from ``B`` can **only** be used in top-level splices and identifiers from ``A`` can be used everywhere, apart from in top-level splices.
+In this example, identifiers from ``B`` can **only** be used in top-level splices and identifiers from ``A`` can be used everywhere, apart from in top-level splices.

-This distinction is important for two reasons:
+To make some of the initial motivation explicit:

 1. Now when compiling module ``Main``, despite the fact ``TemplateHaskell`` is enabled, we know that only identifers from module ``B`` will be used in top-level splices so